KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-api/assets.md

 **tokenorders (tokenid)**

 The `tokenorders` method displays the public on-chain orderbook for a specific token.
-If no `tokenid` is provided, it displays the on-chain orderbook for all available tokens.

 Information about the `funcid` property: